-- A. An introduction identifying why the topic is important to mental health or school counselors. - B. A minimum of five peer-reviewed research studies summarizing what the research indicates: - 1) Briefly explain how the research was conducted, the population, and the findings - 2) It is not necessary to include all of the methodological details of the research in the presentation. - 3) Do not include your opinion or impressions - 4) Information from the textbook may be used to provide general information or definitions, but the presentation should not be based primarily on information from the text. - C. A discussion section which outlines the implications of the research

-- 1) Draw conclusions from the research - 2) Identify evidence-based treatment(s) or intervention(s) strategies to address the issue(s) identified in the body of the paper. - Explain why the information reviewed is important and relevant to mental health counselors, school counselors, parents, and/or other professionals.
+- A. An introduction identifying why the topic is important to mental health or school counselors. - 1) Information from the textbook may be used to provide general information or definitions, but the presentation should not be based primarily on information from the text. - 2) Statistics from DHHS, National Vital Statistics, or other sites may be helpful in documenting the prevalence of a problem/issue or explaining the relevance of a topic (i.e. childhood maltreatment, adverse childhood experiences, abuse, poverty) - B. A minimum of five peer-reviewed research studies summarizing what the research indicates: - 1) Briefly explain how each research study was conducted, the population, and the findings. - 2) It is not necessary to include all of the methodological details of the research in the presentation. - 3) The goal is to synthesize the information from the research in a meaningful way - 4) This section should not include personal opinions or impressions - C. A discussion section which outlines the implications of the research - 1) Discuss the conclusions that can be drawn from the research - 2) Identify evidence-based treatment(s) or intervention(s) strategies to address the issue(s) identified in the body of the paper. - 3) Identify relevant strategies for prevention of the problem/issue - 4) Summarize why the information reviewed is important and relevant to mental health counselors, school counselors, parents, and/or other professionals.

-The presentation should be 20-25 minutes in length.
+The presentation should be 25 minutes in length.